Responsible Sourcing from Sea to Shelf

 - Risk assessing our supply chain – We monitor our supply chain in great detail.
 If we think there are areas of potential weakness, then our Fish Technologist requires the supplier of that product to answer a series of detailed questions, so that we can satisfy ourselves that it is caught or farmed in a responsible way.

 - Responsible sourcing decisions – Our buying team is continually reviewing our products to ensure that the supplier has an individual action plan and an improvement plan in place, if needed.
 This means we know the steps that they are taking to deal with the risk factors.

 - Doing the right thing – If we feel there are any areas that still pose potential risks then our Fish Technologist carefully monitors the situation, engages with that supplier regularly and requests updated plans if required.

 When we say “fish”, it has a broad definition covering fish, crustaceans and molluscs whether, breaded, battered or plain

 Primary fish is defined as products that have not been processed other than filleting and being cut into portion sizes

 Working with stakeholders

 The wide-ranging natural habitats seen in our seas and oceans are diverse and complex.
 To understand them, and thus to care for them, requires in-depth understanding and expertise.
 We seek to work with many experts and use their knowledge to improve our fish sourcing policy.
-For example, we have become a member of the Sustainable Seafood Coalition working in a partnership that is “united in a vision for sustainable seafood”.

 Sea-caught fish and seafood